qbead/qbeadWebsite/content/book/stepcounter.md

 To further explore why we can trick our brains to perceive a red, blue, and green LED really close together as white, check out the ["Biology of Sight" activity](/sight).
 :::

  The intensity of each color will be proportional to the detected acceleration.
 However, you might have noticed that the `total_acceleration` value is 1, not 0, at rest.
 This is because the accelerometer cannot distinguish between the force of gravity acting on it at all times, and the forces of inertia acting on it when you shake it.
 To account for that, we subtract 1 from this value.
 This is how we obtain `kinematic_acceleration = total_acceleration - 1`.
 "Kinematic" is a fancy word physicists use to refer to things related to motion.
 We calculate intensity based on that value with `intensity = 20*kinematic_acceleration` and use it in the `setLargeLEDsUniform` function.
 We chose a factor of 20 in order to make the LEDs brighter.

-Below you can see the code in its entirety.
+Below you can see the code in its entirety, and <a href="#stepcounter-sim1"target="_self">at the bottom of the page</a> you can try running it on a virtual SpinWheel.

 ::: further-reading
 There are a lot of intricate facts about motion and gravity, related to the fact that our motion sensor can not distinguish between the two.
-You can read more about it in the section on ["Inertial reference frames and Free fall"](./inertia).
+You can read more about it in the section on ["Inertial reference frames and Free fall"](./inertia), which will also explain why `total_acceleration` at rest is 1g.
 Einstein himself was thinking about this everyday fact when he was developing the general theory of relativity.
 :::

 ```cpp